-The aim of our communication activities is to contribute to fulfilling N ordregio's m ission to be a n a ctive k now-ledge broker between practitioners and researchers in our field of research, a nd c ontribute to s ustainable regional development in the Nordic Region.
-Nordregio's communi-cation activities are based on six fundamental principles:
+The aim of our communication activities is to contribute to fulfilling Nordregio's mission to be an active knowledge broker between practitioners and researchers in our field of research, and contribute to sustainable regional development in the Nordic Region.
+Nordregio's communication activities are based on five fundamental principles:

-- To make Nordregio's research, maps and knowledge easily accessible to target groups and stakeholders; - Ensure that Nordregio's outputs are strategically tailored to meet the needs of relevant target groups and stakeholders; - Maintain a continuous dialogue with Nordregio's owners, clients and users; - Develop the communication skills of Nordregio staff in relation to interaction with project partners; - Work closely with Nordregio's researchers in the development of individual project communication plans to identify the most effective dissemination tools; - Work through other relevant organisations to disseminate policy-relevant knowledge.
+- To make Nordregio's research, maps and knowledge easily accessible to target groups and stakeholders; - Ensure that Nordregio's outputs are strategically tailored to meet the needs of relevant target groups and stakeholders; - Maintain a continuous dialogue with Nordregio's owners, clients and users; - Work closely with Nordregio's researchers in the development of communication plans and to enhance the communication skills of Nordregio staff in relation to interaction with project partners; - Work through other relevant organisations to disseminate policy-relevant knowledge.